 Please see our Marrow Scoops page for a selection currently available for sale.

-A very collectable form of spoon that generally occurs in one of four forms.
+A very collectable form of antique spoon that generally occurs in one of four forms.

 MOST COLLECTABLE: Early examples, Gibson patent, unusual designs.